Eyal-CB/mcp-server-couchbase/README.md

 The server can be configured using environment variables.
 The following variables are supported:

 - `CB_CONNECTION_STRING`: The connection string to the Couchbase cluster
-- `CB_USERNAME`: The username with access to the bucket to use to connect
+- `CB_USERNAME`: The username with access to the bucket to use to connect.
+Must be set if using Baisc Auth and unset if using mTLS.
-- `CB_PASSWORD`: The password for the username to connect
+- `CB_PASSWORD`: The password for the username to connect.
+Must be set if using Baisc Auth and unset if using mTLS with client certificate.
+- `CLIENT_CERT_PATH`: The path to client certificate (named client.pem) and key (named client.key) for mTLS authentication.
+Must be set if using mTLS and unset if using Basic Auth with username and password.
+- `CA_CERT_PATH`: The path to the CA certificate for trusted TLS connection to the server.
+If not provided, locally trusted certificate store will be used.
 - `READ_ONLY_QUERY_MODE`: Setting to configure whether SQL++ queries that allow data to be modified are allowed.
 It is set to True by default.
 - `path/to/cloned/repo/mcp-server-couchbase/` should be the path to the cloned repository on your local machine.
 Don't forget the trailing slash at the end!